0LNetworkCommunity/libra-framework/tools/genesis/genesis_instructions.md

 7. Run the genesis transaction builder with `libra-genesis-tools genesis`

-Plus you'll be using a local copy of the move framework (`--local-framework`).
+You'll use the same github arguments as above plus two more.
+You'll be using a local copy of the move framework (`--local-framework`).
 Last, you'll tell the wizard which DB backup file to use to migrate state from the previous network (`--json-legacy`).

 For the legacy JSON you can use the test example: `tools/genesis/tests/fixtures/sample_export_recovery.json`